 Thumbnails, the small, clickable snapshots that viewers see when they search for videos on YouTube, can be just as important as a video’s title.
-They preview your video and entice viewers to click through:
+They provide a preview of your video and entice viewers to click through.

 If your video has an ordinary or sub-par thumbnail, it won’t persuade anyone to watch your content.
-YouTube could deem the video irrelevant and won’t rank it in their search results or distribute it through the "Recommended Videos" feed.
+YouTube could deem the video irrelevant and won’t rank it in the search results or distribute it through the "Recommended Videos" feed.
 Since your video’s click-through rate is one of the most important ranking factors in YouTube’s search algorithm, especially during its first hour on the platform, an eye-catching thumbnail can make a huge difference in ranking number one for a query and not ranking at all.

 Creating vibrant YouTube thumbnails can also instantly grab people’s attention and this can help you differentiate yourself on a platform full of standard thumbnails all screaming for attention.
 Below, we’ll guide you through an easy four-step process for creating visually appealing YouTube thumbnails that will cut through the noise, boost your video’s click-through rate, and lift your rankings.